- Duty

 General Damages

 General (non-economic) damages cover the harder-to-quantify losses the patient suffers because of their injury.
 These are intangible losses.
 They do not have a direct monetary value, but the victim still deserves compensation for them.
-General damages include:
+General damages include:- Mental anguish

 - Pain and suffering